Senta: History

 Archaeological finds indicate that the area around the modern settlement was populated from the prehistoric times.
 Neolithic and eneolithic societies settled in the vicinity of modern Senta thousands of years ago leaving credible traces of their presence.
 A Neolithic Tiszapolgár–Bodrogkeresztúr culture necropolis was found in Senta.
 The first historic population that might have lived in the area were most likely the Agathyrsi (6th century BC).
 With certainty we can claim that the inhabitants of the early "Senta" in the 6th century AD were Sarmatians, Slavs alike and Avars.
 Hungarian people invaded the area during the great breakthrough of the Magyars in the 9th century AD.

 According to historic records, the town was mentioned first in 1216 under the name Szintarev.
 In this time, it was under administration of the medieval Kingdom of Hungary.
 The entire area was sacked by Mongols in 1241/42.
 After initial salvation, Senta saw more than two centuries of prosperity.
-Initially, the town was part of Bodrog county, but from 1246 it was part of the Csanad County, and later part of the Csongrád County.
+Initially, the town was part of Bodrog county, and later part of the Csongrád County.
 Records also indicate that from the year 1440 an area south of Senta called Peser was under the control of the Serbian despots.
 In the second half of the 15th century there occurred a brief conflict, a small war of sorts, with the rivaling community of Szeged.
 Nevertheless, in the year 1506 Senta became a royal free city, granted that by the Czech–Hungarian King Vladislav II Jagellion.
 By that time Senta had a fort, a harbour and a catholic monastery.
 The peasant rebellions of 1514 did not include Senta in the wake of destruction.
 Although still under administration of the Kingdom of Hungary in 1525 there was an autonomous Serb militia stationed in the fort.
 Autonomous in terms of command since on the list of officers one can clearly note that Serb units had their own commanding officers, most notably Mihailo Konjović and Stevan Brančić.
 After the Battle of Mohács in 1526 Senta was no longer under administration of the Kingdom of Hungary.
 In the brief period of the reign of Serb Emperor Jovan Nenad, Senta was part of Jovan Nenad's state and was a refuge for Serb forces.
 One may clearly acknowledge this due to the fact that after being seriously wounded in Szeged, Jovan Nenad and his guards retreated towards Senta, only to be intercepted by Hungarian forces and murdered in the village of Tornjoš.
 After Jovan Nenad was murdered and his state collapsed, Senta was again placed under administration of the Kingdom of Hungary, until it came under full Ottoman control in 1542.
 During Ottoman conquest, local Hungarian population left this area, which was then populated by Serbs who came from other parts of the Ottoman Empire.